Easy Homemade Shampoo That Works!

 This homemade shampoo is another very basic, very simple, and very effective homemade experiment.
-You can literally whip up a batch of homemade shampoo in one minute, it’s that easy.
+You can literally whip up a batch of homemade baking soda shampoo in one minute, it’s that easy, and fun too.

 This Experiment take: 1-2 minutes

 1 tablespoon baking soda